RicardoRivera7/SecureAzureTenant-ZeroTrust-EntraID-/README.md

 Azure Role-Based Access Control restricts access at the resource group level <br/>
 Sign-in logs are used to validate and audit access decisions </b> <br/>

+Bonus: A Break-Glass-Admin is created, it does not need MFA and is used in emergencies when services and functions are not working such as MFA itself </b> <br/>

 <h2>Prerequisites</h2>